 Lay of the Land

 Belize is divided into six unique Districts with a varying geographical terrain.
 The mainland consists of lush jungles, hills, hundreds of Mayan ruins and dozens of breathtaking waterfalls among the 35 rivers crisscrossing its land.
 The entire coast of Belize has a vibrant, coral reef that runs parallel to it with about 200 tropical islands (Cayes), surrounded by clear blue waters, contained within it.
 As I travel around the country, I am constantly amazed at how widely varied it is and the cool things I discover.
 Recently, my friend and I walked from the hotel we were staying at to some amazing Mayan ruins in the San Francisco-like hills of San Ignacio.
-Feel free to click through for traveler review list on best things to do in Belize for ideas and travel planning help.
+See other traveler’s reviews on best things to do in Belize for ideas and travel planning help.

 This District was the first part of the country to receive a settlement, largely due to the rivers that provided the settlers with inland transportation.
 It includes Belize City, the most populous city and the first capital of the country until Hurricane Hattie largely destroyed it in 1961, as well as the two most popular islands: Ambergris and Caye Caulker.
 These two Cayes are highly recommended for visiting and staying at while Belize City is not.